Moots Vamoots RSL Disc Review

 So I’m not a car guy but I’m going to use a car story to describe my transition from my Merlin Works CR to the new Moots Vamoots RSL Disc.
 I haven’t had access to drive any exotic cars so you’ll have to forgive me if its a bit low-brow.

 Some years back I took a trip to Seattle and rented a Volkswagen GTI and took it out on the winding roads north of town.
 It was lively to the point of frisky.
 It jumped off the line and attacked the turns.
-With a little practice and experience, you could tame it but now and again you’d find yourself in a position where you could feel like you were getting into sketchy territory.
+With a little practice I was able to tame it but now and again I found myself in a position where I could feel like I was getting into sketchy territory.
 It was a blast, if not slightly dangerous.

 The Merlin was the GTI and the Moots is the 5 series.
 That the two bikes have such different characteristics despite the same geometry, build kit, and material is very interesting.
 The Moots is definitely the Merlin’s older, more experienced brother.